David G. Burnet: Vice president

 Houston's term as president expired in 1838.
 Burnet declined offers to run as his replacement but agreed to run as the vice president for his friend, Mirabeau B. Lamar.
 Once the election returns were in, Burnet and Houston engaged in a shouting match, with Burnet calling Houston a "half-Indian" and Houston calling Burnet a "hog thief."
-Burnet challenged Houston to a duel, but Houston refused: "the people are equally disgusted with both of us."
+Burnet challenged Houston to a duel, but Houston refused: "The people are equally disgusted with both of us."
 Lamar and Burnet were inaugurated on December 10, 1838.

 Burnet was an active vice president.
 In 1839, he briefly served as acting Secretary of State after Barnard Bee had been sent to Mexico.
-Burnet served as part of a five-man commission to negotiate with Chief Bowl for the “peaceful” removal of the Cherokee tribe from their territory to the northwest of Nacogdoches.
-After a week of negotiations the group was not close to an agreement.
+Burnet was part of a five-person commission to negotiate with Chief Bowl for the "peaceful" expulsion of the Cherokee tribe from their territory northwest of Nacogdoches.
+After a week of negotiations, the group did not agree.

 On July 15, three regiments of Texas troops attacked the Cherokee at the Battle of Neches.
 Chief Bowl and a hundred other Indians were killed; the survivors retreated into Arkansas Territory.
 Burnet fought in the battle as a volunteer and suffered minor wounds.

 In December 1840, Burnet became acting president when Lamar took a leave of absence to seek medical treatment in New Orleans for an intestinal disorder.
 His first official act, on December 16, was to deliver an address to Congress alleging that Mexican armies were preparing to invade Texas.
 Burnet wanted Congress to declare war on Mexico and to attempt to push the Texas southern boundary to the Sierra Madres.
 His proposal was defeated by supporters of Houston, who was then serving in the legislature.

 Presidential candidate

-During his time as acting president, Burnet dismissed several of Lamar's appointees, angering the president.
-At the conclusion of Lamar's term, Burnet agreed to run for president.
+Burnet dismissed several of Lamar's appointees during his time as acting president, angering the president.
+After Lamar's term, Burnet agreed to run for president.
 Lamar and his cronies only reluctantly supported Burnet after they could not entice Rusk to run.
-Burnet's primary competition was Houston, and the campaign was dominated by insults and name-calling.
+Burnet's primary competition was Houston, and insults and name-calling dominated the campaign.
 Houston questioned Burnet's honesty by accusing him of taking a $250,000 bribe from Santa Anna and calling him a "political brawler" and a "canting hypocrite."
 Houston also accused Burnet of being a drunk.
 Burnet again challenged Houston to a duel, but again, Houston refused.
-Houston won the election, with 7,915 votes to Burnet's 3,619.
+Houston won the election with 7,915 votes to Burnet's 3,619.